A massive new study by a consortium of researchers offers the most detailed view yet of the role genetics plays in nearsightedness.

 The researchers were also able to use the findings to identify some biological pathways for developing myopia.

-It turns out we’re in the middle of a myopia epidemic particularly in urban areas of East Asia, where for example as many as 95 percent of 20 year-olds in cities like Hong Kong or Seoul are nearsighted.
-In the United States and Western Europe, the numbers are not quite so high, but much higher than they were a generation ago, now as many as half of young adults are nearsighted.
+It turns out we’re in the middle of a myopia epidemic particularly in urban areas of East Asia.
+For example, as many as 95 percent of 20 year-olds in cities like Hong Kong or Seoul are nearsighted.
+In the United States and Western Europe, the numbers are not quite so high, but much higher than they were a generation ago.
+Now as many as half of young adults are nearsighted.
 In the 1970s it was only about a quarter of young adults.

-The reason for the big increase is mostly related to changes in lifestyle — more people spending time indoors, changes in diet, and, in recent years, spending hours each day in front of computer screen or staring at a smartphone.
-Diet also plays a role, and several studies have shown that a diet high in leafy greens can help reduce the risk, as can more time outdoors.
+The reason for the big increase is mostly related to changes in lifestyle.
+For instance, more people spending time indoors.
+In recent years, people are spending hours each day in front of computer screen or staring at a smartphone.
+Diet also plays a role.
+Several studies have shown that a diet high in leafy greens can help reduce the risk, as can more time outdoors.

 This new genetic study can help in garnering more insight into how myopia develops as well as potential drug targets for treating the condition.